-Reading and Writing
+Paper 8665/23 Reading and Writing

-- Question 1: seek a phrase in the text which matches perfectly the one in the question.
-Candidates should take care not to omit words or to include extra words. - Question 2: rewrite the phrases to include the word(s) in brackets.
-A grammatical manipulation will be required, and care should be taken to ensure that the answer would fit back into the original text, retaining the same meaning. - Questions 3 and 4: comprehension of texts.
+Question 1: seek a phrase in the text which matches perfectly the one in the question.
+Candidates should take care not to omit words or to include extra words.

+Question 2: rewrite the phrases to include the word(s) in brackets.
+A grammatical manipulation will be required, and care should be taken to ensure that the answer would fit back into the original text, retaining the same meaning.

+Questions 3 and 4: comprehension of texts.
 Candidates should attempt to answer in their own words.
-Direct copying of five or more words from the text will usually invalidate an answer. - Question 5(a): summary of relevant details from both texts in answer to the question set.
+Direct copying of five or more words from the text will usually invalidate an answer.

+Question 5(a): summary of relevant details from both texts in answer to the question set.
 Introduction, conclusions and vague generalisations are not required.
-Specific, relevant details attract marks. - Question 5(b): personal response.
-Candidates should give a point of view and, if possible, offer ideas which have not appeared in the texts. - Language: when preparing for the exam, make sure to revise the basic agreements, tenses and verb endings.
+Specific, relevant details attract marks.

+Question 5(b): personal response.
+Candidates should give a point of view and, if possible, offer ideas which have not appeared in the texts.

+Language: when preparing for the exam, make sure to revise the basic agreements, tenses and verb endings.

-The level of challenge of this summer's paper was appropriate and the spread of marks awarded reflected the varying levels of ability of candidates.
-Scripts were generally well presented, and response to the two texts dealing with migration was pleasing with comprehension often clearly demonstrated.
-All scripts were generally well presented and there was only occasional evidence of difficulty with time management.
+The challenge of this summer's paper was appropriate and the spread of marks awarded reflected the varying levels of ability of candidates.
+All scripts were generally well presented and response to the two texts dealing with changes to working practices was pleasing, with comprehension often clearly demonstrated.
+All scripts were generally well presented and there appeared to be little evidence of difficulty with time management.